Queer Eye's Antoni Porowski Has A Very Controversial Go-To Snack

 Unconventional Snack Staples

-When asked about his favorite unconventional snack combinations — besides blessed Easter eggs and mayonnaise, of course — Porowski names a very controversial ingredient: Marmite.
-The yeast spread is a "low-brow staple" in the United Kingdom and is basically the U.K.’s answer to Australia's Vegemite.
+When asked about his favourite unconventional snack combinations — besides blessed Easter eggs and mayonnaise, of course — Porowski names a very controversial ingredient: Marmite.
 "I do love my Marmite.
 It’s kind of weird.
 I think a lot of people get irked by it, and they don’t really get it.
 If you use too much, it’s way too intense, but with a slice of Swiss cheese on an English muffin with a bit of nice butter...
-It’s such a specific thing that hasn’t quite made it here yet.
+It’s such a specific thing that hasn’t quite made it [to America] yet.
 Maybe we can start now."

 A "Cheese Freak" First